The star-formation activity of IllustrisTNG galaxies: main sequence, UVJ diagram, quenched fractions, and systematics: Aknowledgement

 \section{Aknowledgement}

-The authors would like to thank Kate Whitaker, Camilla Pacifici, Sandy Faber, Arjen van der Wel, and Bruno Henriques for useful discussions and all the participants of the Lorentz center workshop on `A Decade of the Star-Forming Main Sequence' for inspiring conversations and input.
-The authors are also grateful to Martin Sparre, Gandhali Joshi, G{\"e}rgo Popping and Manuel Arca Sedda for comments on a draft version of this paper and to Sarah Leslie for sharing her data.
+The authors would like to thank Kate Whitaker, Camilla Pacifici, Sandy Faber, Arjen van der Wel, Bruno Henriques, Adam Muzzin, and Robert Feldmann for useful discussions and input and all the participants of the Lorentz center workshop on `A Decade of the Star-Forming Main Sequence' for inspiring conversations.
+The authors are also grateful to Martin Sparre, Gandhali Joshi, Gerg{\"o} Popping and Manuel Arca Sedda for comments on a draft version of this paper and to Sarah Leslie for sharing her data.
 SG, through the Flatiron Institute, is supported by the Simons Foundation.
 MV acknowledges support through an MIT RSC award, a Kavli Research Investment Fund, NASA ATP grant NNX17AG29G, and NSF grants AST-1814053 and AST-1814259.
 The flagship simulations of the IllustrisTNG project used in this work have been run on the HazelHen Cray XC40-system at the High Performance Computing Center Stuttgart as part of project GCS-ILLU of the Gauss centres for Super-computing(GCS).
 Ancillary and test runs of the project were also run on the Stampede supercomputer at TACC/XSEDE (allocation AST140063), at the Hydra and Draco supercomputers at the Max Planck Computing and Data Facility, and on the MIT/Harvard computing facilities supported by FAS and MIT MKI.